nanoc/nanoc.app/content/docs/8-faq.md

 ---

 What is the correct pronunciation of “nanoc”?
-: nah-_nock_ is the preferred pronunciation.
+: _nah_-nock is the preferred pronunciation.

-Is “nanoc” really written with a lowercase C?
+Is “nanoc” really written with a lowercase N?
-: Yes.
-“Nanoc” is not correctly capitalised.
+: Yes. “nanoc” should be written with a lowercase n, even at the start of a sentence.
+The capitalisation of “Nanoc” is not correct.
 The namespace for everything nanoc3-related, though, is called `Nanoc3`.